Posted on Apr 24, 2020

 When we sit in our *SHAME* before God, which is a praiseworthy act, we do the prerequisite work necessary to properly rebuff and polish our tarnished spiritual hearts.
 We actually clean away the darkness and allow light to enter.
 This should be the ultimate goal every day, but especially throughout the beautiful month.

-It is all too easy to get caught up in the physical tasks of fasting and worship - wake up for suhoor, get ready for work, taking care of family or whatever daily responsibilities you have, pause to read the Quran, prepare iftar, manage home and other responsibilities, break fast, head to the masjid (if you can) for tarawih.
+It is all too easy to get caught up in the physical tasks of fasting and worship – wake up for suhoor, get ready for the work day (even though many of us are working from home now), taking care of family or whatever daily responsibilities you have, pause to read the Quran, prepare iftar, manage home and other responsibilities, break fast, pray tarawih.
 Rinse and repeat.

 If we can take time to reflect on our intentions and the various aspects of our lives, to surrender to what Allah (S) has made of our lives, we have a shot at nurturing more meaning into our acts of ibadah and our practice of fasting.
 We have a chance at sustaining these intentions throughout the month and beyond into the rest of our lives.

 In my own family, one of the hardest things for us to do is to pause and be fully present and there for each other and for Allah (S).
-To put down our phones and electronic devices, to step away from homework and WhatsApp conversations, the daily cooking of dinner and cleanup and mitigating of battles between the kids, the wrangling of my son’s autism challenges and just be with each other and be with Allah (S).
+To put down our phones and electronic devices, to step away from school work, studying and WhatsApp conversations, the daily cooking of dinner and cleanup and mitigating of battles between the kids, the wrangling of my son’s autism challenges, and just be with each other and be with Allah (S).